Azure/doAzureParallel/docs/30-customize-cluster.md

 Container Image | R type | Description
 --- | --- | ---
 [rocker/tidyverse](https://hub.docker.com/r/rocker/r-ver/) | Open source R | Tidyverse is provided by the rocker org and uses a standard version of R developed by the open soruce community. rocker/tidyverse typically keeps up with the latest releases or R quite quickly and has versions back to R 3.1
-[nuest/mro](https://hub.docker.com/r/nuest/mro/) | Microsoft R Open | [Microsoft R Open](https://mran.microsoft.com/open/) is an open source SKU of R that provides out of the box support for math packages, version pacakge support with MRAN and improved performance over standard Open Source R.
+[nuest/mro](https://hub.docker.com/r/nuest/mro/) | Microsoft R Open | [Microsoft R Open](https://mran.microsoft.com/open/) is an open source SKU of R that provides out of the box support for math packages, version package support with MRAN and improved performance over standard Open Source R.

 * We recommend reading the details of each package before using it to make sure you understand any limitaions or requirements of using the container images.